French frigate Amiral Ronarc'h

-Amiral Ronarc'h (D660) is the lead ship of Frégate de défense et d'intervention of the French Navy.
+Amiral Ronarc'h (D660) is a French Navy defence and intervention frigate and the lead ship of her class, launched in 2022 and to be commissioned in 2026.
+She is named after Admiral Pierre Alexis Ronarc'h.

 Design and description

 Amiral Ronarc'h has a length of 122 m, a beam of 17.7 m, and her displacement is 4500 t.
 The ship is powered by combined diesel and diesel (CODAD) propulsion with total power output of 32000 kW.
 Her maximum speed is 27 kn, range of 5000 NM while cruising at 15 kn, and endurance up to 45 days.
 The frigate could accommodate 150 personnel, including the usual complement of 110 ship crew and 15 crew for the helicopter detachment.